Aitor-Quint-04/ATP-Match-Outcome-Prediction/README.md

 ## ✨ What is this?

-This repository brings together the **entire workflow** to predict ATP match outcomes from 1999 to today:
+This repository brings together the **entire workflow** to predict ATP match outcomes:
 **scraping → parsing → SQL staging → ETL/feature engineering → year‑wise validation → calibration → hold‑out evaluation** and, most importantly, a **curated longitudinal dataset** that’s the project’s **crown jewel**.

 You get two deliverables: